sambaTux/Ubuntu10.04_server_on_soekris_net5501-70_CF/README.txt

 a) Purpose of these scripts:
 ----------------------------

-These scripts are intendet to run on a Soekris net5501-70 (512 MB RAM) embedded system with a 4 GB Compact Flash (CF) as storage device.
+These scripts are intended to run on a Soekris net5501-70 (512 MB RAM) embedded system with a 4 GB Compact Flash (CF) as storage device.
 But with little modifications they can also be used to run on other devices.